-Can the sample questions be used for practice?
+Sample questions should not be used for practice

-The sample questions for Reading and Numeracy (Procedural) are to aid learners', teachers' and parents'/carers' understanding of the areas of the LNF in which a learner has strengths, and areas where they could improve.
+The sample questions for Reading and Numeracy (Procedural) are to aid learners', teachers', parents' and carers' understanding of the areas of the LNF in which a learner has strengths, and areas where they could improve.
 Following a Numeracy (Reasoning) assessment, teachers have access to resources including sample questions and activities that they can use to support skills development.
 The purpose of the assessments is to provide information on learners' skills in order to support progress, therefore 'practising' before taking the assessments is unnecessary, and the sample questions are not intended for this purpose.

-What is the difference between a teacher assessment judgement and learner feedback from an assessment?
+The difference between a teacher assessment judgement and learner feedback from an assessment